bendbennett/JWT/README.md

 #### secret

-This should be set to a random string if a symmetric algorithim is going to be used
+This should be set to a random string if a symmetric algorithm is going to be used

 #### privateKey and publicKey